CleverRaven/Cataclysm-DDA/technology.md

 #### What are mutations?
 Mutations in Cataclysm are governed by the latent blob infection in all living things.
 They are not the same as what is generally meant by mutation in a scientific sense, nor what we generally see in pulp scifi.
 Cataclysm mutations are non genetic (more accurately, they don't *have* to be genetic.
 The blob is keen on reusing stuff, and might alter gene expression to achieve a goal when it's quick and easy).

 A quick analogy to explain this: DNA serves like a blueprint for the architecture of the cell.
-These mutations have an intermediary, like an architect standing at the building site offering new advice that supercedes tbe blueprint.
+These mutations have an intermediary, like an architect standing at the building site offering new advice that supercedes the blueprint.

 ## Alien Technology